AkshayK025/Dashboards/Production Analysis/readme.md

 - Provided actionable insights to reduce shift II rejections
 - Supported managers in identifying underperforming days or shifts
 - Guided decisions to optimize production targets and part-level focus

+## Disclaimer
+Note: This dataset and is made up for practice and learning with the help of AI tools.
+It’s inspired by real-life examples but doesn’t represent any actual company or production data.